-A Typealias defines another name for an existing type allowing a developer to add additional clarity to how an existing type is used.
-This post presents an overview of Typealias and walks through examples for creating a typealias for various types in Swift:
+keyword in Swift defines another name for an existing type allowing a developer to add additional clarity to how an existing type is used.
+This post presents an overview of the typealias

-- Variable Typealias
+- Typealias Closure

-- Closure Typealias
+- Typealias Tuple

-- Tuple Typealias
+- Typealias Protocol

-- Generic Typealias
+- Typealias Generic

 - Generic Typealias With Where Clause

-The benefits of a Typealias fall into two main categories:
+keyword fall into two main categories:

-- Readability.
-Like in the Closure Typealias example, a Typealias can be used to shorten a verbose compound type into an easy to understand term.
+keyword in Swift can be used to shorten a verbose compound type into an easy to understand term. - Clarity.
+Like in the Variable Typealias and Tuple Typealias examples, a Swift

-- Clarity.
-Like in the Variable Typealias and Tuple Typealias examples, a Typealias can be used to clarify how an existing type will be used.
+can be used to clarify how an existing type will be used.

-Variable Typealias
+Typealias Type

 // Create a new name Meters for the type Double